- Create a budget to see if you have any spare money that could be moved into a savings account

 - If you have more money available, consider a higher-interest account or invest in an ISA.
 If you already have an ISA, maximise your allowance for this year

-- Try to make sure you have at least three months' salary set aside in case of difficulties
+- Try to set aside three months’ salary in case of difficulties and to help you prepare for the unexpected

 - Start long-term savings as soon as you can.
 Speak to your employer about possible pension schemes to join